Junior ISA guide

 Children can only pay into one Junior cash ISA but they can also pay into a Junior Stocks & Shares ISA during each tax year.
 The Junior ISA allowance must be split between the two accounts however.

-16 and 17 year olds can have both a Junior ISA, cash ISA or a Help to Buy: ISA.
+16 and 17 year olds can have both a Junior ISA or a cash ISA.
 Some ISA providers will also let 16 year olds open cash ISAs but the Lifetime ISA can only be opened at age 18.

 No, but you will lose the Junior ISA allowance from that year if you do not use it.